 Conducted Group Improvisation

 Using cue cards and a system of hand signals, Christian conducts a large ensemble in group improvisation.
 Engage in call and response, looping, “musical wrestling”, vamps, modal grooves, occasional musical chaos, with a multitude of stylistic applications.
-Students can also conduct the improvising ensemble.
+Participants also get to conduct!

 Conduction is a popular practice among contemporary ensembles worldwide, including small groups and even orchestras.
 Christian’s approach to conduction borrows from a variety of sources and caters to the skill set of classically trained string players.

-Modal approach to improvisation: Advanced and/or Intermediate.
-How to apply a modal approach as an improviser, arranger, or composer.
+Modal approach to improvisation: How to apply a modal approach as an improviser, arranger, or composer.